COMP90054/2025-S1-A1/README.md

 * Submit their own original work (done individually or in their pair), or acknowledge the sources used.
 * Do not share solutions with others, but provide instead insights to help others learn.
 * Report suspected violations.
-* Do not Engage in any other activities that will dishonestly improve their results or dishonestly improve or damage the results of others.
+* Do not engage in any other activities that will dishonestly improve their results or dishonestly improve or damage the results of others.

 Unethical behaviour is extremely serious and consequences are painful for everyone.
 We expect enrolled students/learners to take full **ownership** of your work and **respect** the work of teachers and other students.

-**I hope you enjoy the assignment and learn from it**, and if you still **have doubts about the assignment and/or this specification** do not hesitate asking in the [ED discussion Forum](https://edstem.org/au/courses/22014/discussion/) and we will try to address it as quickly as we can!
+**I hope you enjoy the assignment and learn from it**, and if you still **have doubts about the assignment and/or this specification** do not hesitate to ask in the [ED discussion Forum](https://edstem.org/au/courses/22014/discussion/) and we will try to address it as quickly as we can!

 **GOOD LUCK and HAPPY PACMAN!**